How does your warehouse stack up? A Short Guide To Warehouse safety

 - Are there any other factors that I should consider?

 Your employer should inform you about when and how to make this risk assessment as well as other relevant training to manual handling and your job role.
-You should be allowed to use manual handling equipment and informed on how to use it, such as lift trucks or trolleys. are also specific lifts which must be used when attempting to lift heavy items which should be highlighted through training such as bending at the knees and keeping a straight back.
+You should be allowed to use manual handling equipment and informed on how to use it, such as lift trucks or trolleys.
+There are also specific lifts that must be used when attempting to lift heavy items which should be highlighted through training such as bending at the knees and keeping a straight back.
 More information about manual handling techniques can be found here: https://www.hse.gov.uk/msd/manual-handling/good-handling-technique.htm

 Work at Height